airbytehq/airbyte/docs/integrations/sources/hubspot-migrations.md

 This update brings extended schema with data type changes for the Marketing Emails stream.

 Users should:
- - Refresh the source schema for the Marketing Emails stream
+ - Refresh the source schema for the Marketing Emails stream.
  - Reset the stream after upgrading to ensure uninterrupted syncs.

 ### Refresh affected schemas and reset data